martinmamql/relative_predictive_coding/README.md

 The codebase consists of the following parts:

+##Vision Task

-Vision Task: Contrastive Self-Supervised Learning on visual tasks.
+Contrastive Self-Supervised Learning on visual tasks.
 See `vision` folder for more details.

+##Gaussian Task

-Gaussian Task:  Mutual Information Estimation on two Gaussians with varied correlation
+Mutual Information Estimation on two Gaussians with varied correlation.
 See `gaussian/Gaussian.ipynb` for more details.

 ## Cite